JONSASSE/432-2018/slides/class03/README.md

     - You need to "listen fast" in this course.
 It moves quickly.
     - Using R to analyze data

-2. What question(s) remain uppermost in your mind at this point?
+2. What question(s) remain uppermost in your mind at this point? (roughly from more common to less common)
     - How do you fit a model to describe a response that has a floor and a ceiling?
 A hurdle model?
     - How do you select the best variables to include in a regression model?
     - How do you interpret interaction terms in a model?